deckr41/nvim/README.md

 ### :brain: Pure Agents

-Encapsulate domain-specific knowledge using 📂 collocated `.d41rc` files, acting like pure functions with clear domains and no side effects.
+Encapsulate domain-specific knowledge using 📂 collocated `.d41rc` files, acting like pure functions with clear boundaries and responsibilities.

 <details>
 <summary>Example of a Pure Agent `.d41rc` file, responsible for a React UI button component:</summary>